Give the gift small icon

 1. Pick an item you want to Artifct.
 It sounds obvious, but sometimes that is the hardest part.
 You may choose something financially valuable or something that has a lot of “heat value.”
 There is no wrong way to start.

-2. Add a short or long story, and any important details you want to include with the Artifct.
-If you get stuck, we have an entire list of questions that may help you get started!
-We strongly encourage you to always include the why, as in, why is this item important or valuable to you?writing prompts for your mementos, collections, and heirlooms
+2. Add a short or long story or description, and any important details you want to include with the Artifct.
+If you get stuck, click the lightbulb icon in the Artifct form for ideas.
+And try to alsways include why this items is important or valuable to you?writing prompts for your mementos, collections, and heirlooms

 3. Attach documentation.
 This is especially important for financially valuable items.
 If you’re working with an attorney or an estate planner, they may specifically ask you to attach receipts, valuations, appraisal reports, and the like to document the provenance and current market value for gifting and tax purposes.